HRB-NO1/take-out-system-server/README.md

     }
 }
 ```
-This maps frontend calls to /api/ endpoints to the backend’s /admin/ APIs.
+This maps frontend calls to `/api/` endpoints to the backend’s `/admin/` APIs.

+---

-Security and Password Encryption
+### Security and Password Encryption

+- **Hashing Passwords with MD5:**
   Employee passwords are stored as MD5-hashed strings.
+- **Secure Login Process:**
   During login, the backend MD5-encrypts the incoming password before comparing it to the stored hash.
+- **No Plain-Text Storage:**
   This ensures enhanced security by not storing plain-text passwords.

+---

-API Documentation and Interface Management
+### API Documentation and Interface Management

+- **Swagger/Knife4j:**
-Swagger/Knife4j: Used during development for generating and testing backend APIs.
+  Used during development for generating and testing backend APIs.
+- **YApi (Not Required Here):**
-YApi (Not required here): Useful during design and team collaboration phases for defining and reviewing APIs.
+  Useful during design and team collaboration phases for defining and reviewing APIs.

+---

-Conclusion
+### Conclusion

 With Sky Take-Out’s backend, developers gain a comprehensive example of a modern, full-featured catering service management system.
+This includes:

+- **API Design**
+- **Database Operations**
+- **Caching**
+- **Security**
+- **Testing**

-From API design, database operations, caching, security, and testing, this project offers a complete reference for enterprise-level backend development practices.
+All of these combined offer a complete reference for enterprise-level backend development practices.